Skip to content

 • the cost of insurance for these.

-However, your landlord will generally arrange the insurance while you pay a ‘rent’ that reflects the premiums.
+As for repairs, while you will usually be responsible for keeping the property in a certain condition, the landlord may also be responsible for repairing certain things.
 The landlord is also commonly responsible for repairs you are not obligated to carry out.
-Although, this is an area that can quickly become complicated through poor lease drafting and insurance provisions.
+Although this is an area that can quickly become complicated through poor lease drafting and insurance provisions.
 A lawyer can help you review these terms.

 If you rent out a part of a commercial building for your premises and other business owners rent out different parts, you will be responsible for maintaining and repairing the parts your lease covers.
 Usually, this includes internal parts only, so you have partial repair responsibility.
 In this case, your landlord will usually be responsible for repairs and maintenance of common parts and for the structure and exterior of the building.
 However, you will likely end up paying part of the costs of your landlord’s responsibilities through a service charge.
-Therefore, you must check your lease details as sometimes parts you consider are structural are your responsibility.
+Therefore, you must check your lease details as sometimes parts you consider as structural may be your responsibility.
 This includes windows and shopfronts.

 Standard of Repairs

 The standard of repairs will usually be to ensure the premises are ‘in good and substantial repair and condition’.
-What this means varies between properties as you must consider the property’s:
+What this means varies between properties, as you must consider the property’s:

 • nature,